aterris/two_man/README.md

 ## Overview

-Two Man is the open-source library the powers the Raspberry Pi based Two-Man Rule Launcher.
+Two Man is the open-source library that powers the Raspberry Pi based Two-Man Rule Launcher.

 ## Getting Started